Ramsey method for Auger-electron interference induced by an attosecond twin pulse: Conclusion

-In this letter, we have proposed a fundamental experiment for studying the attosecond science equivalent of Ramsey's method of separated oscillatory fields.
-We have predicted the interference of Auger electrons from an attosecond twin pulse with variable time delay between the individual subpulses.
-The interference is only found when the photoelectron is observed in coincidence with the Auger electron.
-Our proposed experiment is very fundamental; it represents a crucial test for attosecond science: to what degree can we control an ultrafast electronic process in the time domain?
-The setting can be used as a meter for decoherence in a system.
-Studying Auger decay with attosecond science brings us closer to our goal of controlling electron motions on their natural time scale~\cite{Krausz:AP-09}.
+In this article, we have proposed a fundamental experiment for studying the attosecond science equivalent of the Ramsey method of separated oscillatory fields: to what degree can we control an ultrafast electronic process in the time domain~\cite{Krausz:AP-09}?
+The setting can be used as a meter for decoherence in a system and offers interesting perspectives when used with intense \XUV~light tuned to an atomic resonance~\cite{Demekhin:IN-12,Adams:QO-13,Picon:OC-13} where emission of a photoelectron can be avoided.